Augsburg Cathedral

-The Cathedral of Augsburg (German: Dom Mariä Heimsuchung) is a Roman Catholic church in Augsburg, Bavaria, Germany, founded in the 11th century in Romanesque style, but with 14th-century Gothic additions.
+The Cathedral of Augsburg (German: Dom Mariä Heimsuchung) is a Catholic cathedral in Augsburg, Bavaria, Germany, founded in the 11th century in Romanesque style, but with 14th-century Gothic additions.
 Together with the Basilica of St. Ulrich and Afra, it is one of the city's main attractions.
 It measures 113 x 40 m, and its towers are 62 m high.
 It is dedicated to the Visitation of Virgin Mary.

 History

 The cathedral is perhaps located on the site of a pre-existing 4th-century building, not necessarily a church, whose foundations have been excavated beneath the current level; the site is included within the ancient Roman walls of Augusta Vindelicorum.
 The first known church in the place is documented from 822, but dating to the late 8th century reigns of bishops Wikterp and Simpert.